NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Introduction

-One of the major challenges in creating linguistically and culturally rich datasets is the significant manual effort involved.
-As LLMs continue to advance, the need for scalable methods to build these resources becomes more critical.
-However, there is currently a lack of tools designed to support the efficient development of such datasets.
-To bridge this gap, we propose \nqaf{}--a system that enables communities to easily build culture-specific QA datasets for enriching and benchmarking LLMs.
-We evaluated \nqaf{} for 39 locations, from 24 countries covering 7 languages and 18 topics, which resulted over 300K data points as shown in Figure \ref{fig:nativqa_dataset_plot}.
-To summarize, the contributions of our study are as follows. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item We propose \nqaf{}, for creating culture- and region-specific QA datasets that promote inclusivity in LLMs by enabling community-driven development of diverse, culturally aligned benchmarks. \item The \nqaf{} offers several key features: \textit{(i)} seamless integration of both user- and LLM-generated queries to collect QA pairs; \textit{(ii)} location-agnostic -- users can collect data from any region; \textit{(iii)} support for multiple search engines; \textit{(iv)} image search capability; \textit{(v)} automated removal of duplicate QA pairs; \textit{(vi)} domain reliability checks; and \textit{(vii)} an efficient caching mechanism to reduce redundant API calls, leading to cost savings and mitigating time-out issues. \item We conducted an extensive evaluation to assess its feasibility for broader adoption and demonstrated that it can be effectively used across different locations, cultures, and languages. \item We have made the \nqaf{} publicly available for the community. \end{itemize}
+Our contributions in this paper are as follows: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item We systematize and extend the earlier \nqaf{} pipeline into a modular, reusable, open-source framework. \item The framework offers several key features: \textit{(i)} seamless integration of both user- and LLM-generated queries to collect QA pairs; \textit{(ii)} location-agnostic -- users can collect data from any region; \textit{(iii)} support for multiple search engines; \textit{(iv)} multimodal (e.g., image, video) search capability; \textit{(v)} automated removal of duplicate QA pairs; \textit{(vi)} domain reliability checks; and \textit{(vii)} an efficient caching mechanism to reduce redundant API calls, leading to cost savings and mitigating time-out issues. \item We evaluated it for 39 locations, from 24 countries covering 7 languages and 18 topics, which resulted over $300K$ data points for text, $\sim$312K for images, $\sim$29K for videos/audios.
+Unlike \citet{hasan2024nativqa}, which only considers text-based QA pairs, this implementation also supports collecting image, video and extracted audio. \item We report implementation details (e.g., search‑engine backend, caching strategies) and cost estimates for running the pipeline, to help practitioners budget and adapt NativQA to their own settings. \item We have made the \nqaf{} publicly available for the community. \end{itemize}

-In Figure \ref{fig:nativqa_pipeline}, we present the \nqaf{} consisting of three inter-connected modules such as \textit{(i)} Query Collection, \textit{(ii)} QA Collection, and \textit{(iii)} QA Validation.
-The top part of the figure shows the entire process while the bottom part shows an example from query collection to QA validation.
-In the below sections we discuss them in details.
+In Figure \ref{fig:nativqa_framework}, we present the \nqaf{} consisting of three modalities: \textit{(i)} Text, \textit{(ii)} Image, and \textit{(iii)} Video/Audio modalities.
+The left part of the figure illustrates the entire process, while the right part shows an example of the query collection to QA validation process for the text modality.
+In the following section, we discuss them in detail.